MelissaAlasalmi/Libft/README.md

 ## Additional functions:

 ### ft_memalloc
-Allocates (with malloc(3)) and returns a “fresh” memory area.
+Allocates and returns a “fresh” memory area.
 The memory allocated is initialized to 0.
 Returns the allocated memory area.
 If the allocation fails, the function returns NULL.
 - Uses ft_bzero
 ```c
 void	*ft_memalloc(size_t size);